 Over 70% of web traffic in Morocco comes from smartphones.
 A site that isn't responsive — that requires zooming, has buttons too small to tap, or a menu that's unreadable on a 6-inch screen — is effectively invisible to this majority.

 Fix: Mobile-first design must be the starting point, not a last-minute afterthought.
-If your site was built before 2020, it's likely time for a rebuild.
+If your site was built before 2020, it's likely time for a rebuild — check the signs you need a website redesign to confirm.
+Our custom web development team rebuilds sites with mobile-first architecture from the ground up.

 3. A homepage message that says nothing